ishikaramteke0803-sudo/Solar3D/README.md

-# SolarModel
-A Python-based 3D-to-2D solar shadow projection engine using pvlib and shapely to calculate shading coverage and effective solar exposure on tilted PV panels.

 # SolarModel: Solar Panel Shadow Projection Engine

 SolarModel is a Python-based geometric modeling tool designed to calculate shading percentages and effective irradiance on tilted solar panels caused by 3D obstacles.
+A Python-based 3D-to-2D solar shadow projection engine using pvlib and shapely to calculate shading coverage and effective solar exposure on tilted PV panels.

 ## Features
 - **Solar Position Calculation:** Integrates `pvlib` for precise zenith and azimuth tracking based on coordinates and timestamps.